EddyVerbruggen/nativescript-plugin-firebase/README.md

 ```

 If you run NativeScript 2.5.0 (only that exact version) then run (with other versions this runs automatically through a postinstall script):

+__NativeScript 2.5.0 is no longer the latest release, so you might as well update before adding this plugin to avoid this issue.__

 ```
 npm run setup